lordvamp9/Logistics-Worker-CL/README.md

 # Logistics-Worker-CL
-A logistics onboarding demo with map selection in Chile and a live dashboard.
+A logistics onboarding demo with map selection in Chile and a live dashboard live demo: https://logicore-portal.netlify.app
-Live demo: logicore-portal.netlify.app